Australia North: Kakadu, Kimberley & the Outback

 Day 3: Fly to Ayers Rock / Uluru–Kata Tjuta National Park

 After breakfast, we depart to meet our flight from Sydney to Ayers Rock Airport, then continue to our hotel where a light lunch awaits.
-This afternoon, we have our first encounter with Uluru: the legendary red sandstone monolith that rises in striking solitude 1,142 feet above the flat grasslands where we find an abundance of springs, waterholes, rock caves and ancient paintings.
+This afternoon, we have our first encounter with Uluru, the legendary red sandstone monolith that rises in striking solitude 1,142 feet above the flat grasslands where we find an abundance of springs, waterholes, rock caves and ancient paintings.
 Uluru, a UNESCO World Heritage Site, is sacred to the Anangu, the Aboriginal people of central Australia who are the original inhabitants of this region, with a presence established for more than 60,000 years.
 European explorers first arrived here in 1872.
 A year later, a surveyor observed Uluru and named it Ayers Rock in honor of the Chief Secretary of South Australia, Sir Henry Ayers.
 In 1993, Australia adopted a dual naming policy to recognize both the traditional Aboriginal name and the English name of landmarks, and Uluru/Ayers Rock became the first official dual-named feature in the Northern Territory.

 On a guided walk to Mutijulu Waterhole, hear traditional Creation stories from the Dreamtime, then drive around the base of Uluru before returning to our desert resort hotel with time to relax.
-Tonight we gain another perspective on Uluru during the only evening dining experience inside Uluru-Kata Tjuta National Park.
-Sample traditional local foods including native apple, bush tomato and quandong flavours, and savor renowned Australian barbecued steak, kangaroo and seafood, accompanied by Australian wines.
+Tonight we gain another perspective on Uluru during the only evening dining experience inside Uluru–Kata Tjuta National Park.
+Sample traditional local foods including native apple, bush tomato and quandong flavors, and savor renowned Australian barbecued steak, kangaroo and seafood, accompanied by Australian wines.
 After dinner, stargaze with a local expert under some of the darkest skies on Earth.

 Day 4: Traditional Uluru Heritage Tour

 Accompany a traditional Uluru family to their homeland, called Patji, and spend intimate time learning about the oldest living culture in the world.
-A unique and exclusive experience for visitors, Patji is located just outside of Uluru-Kata Tjuta National Park.
-Explore this extraordinary environment by 4WD with your Aboriginal guide, stopping along the way to hear personal stories from our Uluru family hosts, including how they survived in this desert environment prior to the advent of tourism, and how the Uluru inhabitants fought for land rights to their Aboriginal domain.
-Continue to a private sand dune for a panorama over the great expanse of desert overlooking Uluru and the rock formations that comprise neighboring Kata Tjuta.
-Later, head to a viewpoint to see the sun set over Uluru, watching the rock turn a multitude of colors as the light gleams and fades.
+A unique and exclusive experience for visitors, Patji is located just outside of Uluru–Kata Tjuta National Park.
+Explore this extraordinary environment by 4-wheel-drive with your Aboriginal guide, stopping to hear personal stories from our Uluru family hosts, including how they survived in this desert environment prior to the advent of tourism, and how the Uluru inhabitants fought for land rights to their Aboriginal domain.
+Continue to a private sand dune for a panorama over the great expanse of desert overlooking Uluru and the jumble of rock formations that comprise neighboring Kata Tjuta.
+Later, head to a viewpoint to see the sun set over Uluru, watching the rock mass turn a multitude of colors as the light gleams and fades.

 Day 5: Uluru Sunrise / Kata Tjuta / Private Flight to Alice Springs / The Ghan Luxury Train